SoftwareAG/c8y-docs/content/predictive-analytics/web-app-bundle/processing-data.md

 3. Each device can have various measurements which are persisted in Cumulocity.
 In the **Mapping** section, map the device measurements to the corresponding model inputs.<br>
 ![Scheduled process 2](/guides/images/zementis/zementis-jobconfig-mapping.png)
 <br>Click **Next** to proceed.
 4. Set the schedule of the job by selecting the frequency for the job followed by when it should run.
-You also need to specify the data range used for processing when the job is executed.
+You also need to specify the data range to be used for processing when the job is executed.
 ![Scheduled process 3](/guides/images/zementis/zementis-jobconfig-schedule.png)
 <br>Click **Finish** to schedule the job that you just configured.

 >**Info**:
 <br>1.
 For a periodic frequency, a CRON expression is generated and used by the scheduler.
 <br>2.
 The data range selected for the schedule must not exceed 24 hours.
 <br>3.
 For a one-time job, you need to select the date when the job should run.
-You also need to specify the data range used for processing when the job is executed.
+You also need to specify the data range to be used for processing when the job is executed.

 After the job is scheduled, you will see a corresponding notification.